emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

 Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with various identity providers (IDPs).
 This guide will demonstrate configuration using the Auth0 IDP.

 ## Configuring Environment Variables
+Auth0 integration supports two different configuration patterns.
+The [default configuration](/user-guide/oauth-oidc-auth#auth0-default-configuration) integrates Auth0 with Ambassador Pro without verification from the Auth0 management API.
+If you want the Auth0 management API to verify your application configuration, follow the [validation mode configuration](/user-guide/oauth-oidc-auth#auth0-validation-mode-configuration).

 ### Auth0 Default Configuration

 Integrating Auth0 with the Ambassador Pro Authentication service is done by setting evironment variables in the deployment manifest.
 In your deployment file, configure the `AUTH_CALLBACK_URL`, `AUTH_DOMAIN`, `AUTH_AUDIENCE`, and `AUTH_CLIENT_ID` environment variables based on your Auth0 configuration.
 (You'll need to create an Auth0 custom API if you haven't already.)